souryacs/LitRevw/SNP_QTL_GWAS.md

 [GTEx v8 - Castel et al. Genome Biology 2020](https://pubmed.ncbi.nlm.nih.gov/32912332/) Repository of haplotype specific expression for GTEx v8 tissues.
 Allelic log fold change count is used for comparing SNP and haplotype-level ASE data.
 WASP filtering is recommended for ASE inference.

+[PLASMA - Wang et al. AJHG 2020](https://pubmed.ncbi.nlm.nih.gov/32004450/) uses both QTL and AS statistics to infer QTLs.
+Total expression (y) is modeled by allelic dosage (x) while the allelic imbalance (w) is determined by phasing (v).
+Two association statistics for QTL and AS are computed.
+Also performs fine-mapping by using genotype-LD matrix, and returns a credible causal set using shotgun stochastic search (SSS).
+Compares with fine-mapping approaches CAVIAR, AS-Meta and RASQUAL (by converting the chi-sq statistics to z-scores and putting them as input to fine map approachses).

 ## Genotyping